 Roger R. Stough

-Until earlier this year, the Arlington Campus of George Mason University was called Founders Hall.
+Until earlier this year, Van Metre Hall on Mason Square (Arlington Campus) was called Founders Hall.
 Within our school, we like to think that “Founders” referred to the four public policy professors and administrators who created what is now the Schar School of Policy and Government.
 One of those founders, University Professor Roger R. Stough, died Thursday, September 6, of complications from surgery.
 He was 79-years-old.

 Dr. Stough’s early efforts to attract faculty, students, and research grants were vital to the development of the Institute of Public Policy—then TIPP, now the top-ranked Schar School—at a time when state funding was in jeopardy.
 Dr. Stough was principal investigator for grants and contracts totaling more than $50 million from agencies ranging from NASA and the National Science Foundation to the Department of Justice and the Federal Transit Administration.
 He was also key to launching many graduate degree programs and establishing influential research centers, including the Schar School’s Center for Regional Analysis.

 At various times during his career at Mason, Dr. Stough held titles including Associate Dean for Research and Economic Development, Associate Dean for Academic Affairs, Director of the PhD program, Director of New Campus Operations at Mason’s Arlington location, and president of the George Mason Intellectual Property Foundation.
 He was the director of six academic centers, and from 1990 to 2013, he was the Northern Virginia Chair in Local Government and Eminent Scholar Professor of Public Policy.

 In 2017, Dr. Stough was presented with the Schar School’s Lifetime Achievement Award in recognition of his role in helping create Mason’s policy school.